On the Power of Differentiable Learning versus PAC and SQ Learning: Reductions between bSQ , fbSQ and SQ , PAC

 as desired.
 That completes the induction argument.
 The algorithm starts with $s=\epsilon$, which every sample will start with, so the expected number of steps before the algorithm terminates is at most $10(n+1)$.

 Finally, given a $\PAC(m,r)$ method $\A$, we design a $\bSQ(k,\tau',b',p=n+1,r')$ method $\A'$ that runs \hyperref[alg:extraction]{\sc Sample-Extract} for $k = 10m(n+1)/\delta$ rounds, restarting the algorithm after every sample returned.
 If the total number of samples extracted is less than $m$, then $\A'$ outputs the zero predictor.
 Else it returns the output of $\A$ on the first $m$ samples extracted.
 Since the expected number of rounds needed to extract $m$ samples is at most $10m(n+1)$, we have by Markov's inequality that the probability of extracting less than $m$ samples in $10m(n+1)/\delta$ rounds is at most $\delta$.
 Thus, we get that for any $\calD$, $\err(\A',\D) \le \err(\A;\D) + \delta$ (where $\calA'$ return the null (zero) predictor if less than $m$ samples were extracted, in which case, the loss is $1$).
-The number of random bits needed per round is at most $\log_2 b$\info{PK: I think it is inefficient to use $\log_2 b$ random bits, but maybe okay for now.} and thus, the total number of random bits needed is $r' = r + k \log_2 b$. \end{proof}
+The number of random bits needed per round is at most $\log_2 b$ and thus, the total number of random bits needed is $r' = r + k \log_2 b$. \end{proof}

 \bSQtoPAC*

 \begin{proof} This is immediate, since a $\PAC(m=kb,r)$ method can generate valid $\bSQ$ responses using $b$ samples for each of the $k$ rounds by simply computing the empirical averages per batch.
 The number of random bits used remains unchanged. \end{proof}